Included In

 Interrogatories

-Interrogatories are formal written questions parties in a lawsuit send to each other to learn about each other's claims and defenses.
+Interrogatories are formal written questions parties to a lawsuit send to each other to learn about each other's claims and defenses.
 For example, you can ask your employer for a list of witnesses in your case and a description of what they know about the relevant facts; details about why they took certain actions against you; information about your salary and benefit history to help prove your damages; and details about any expert witnesses it hired to testify on its behalf.

 Document Requests